DriveTimeBM/BAND-MAID_gpt/songs/README.md

 # 📖 BAND-MAID Songs Dataset – Column Definitions #

 This dataset (songs.tsv) lists all known BAND-MAID songs, including release details, performance history, and metadata.
 The file is tab-delimited (.tsv) to avoid issues with commas in song/album titles.
+The GPT uses the JSON version which is the same as the TSV with less columns due to GPT limitations.
+I leave the TSV in case anyone wants to use it.
+(Importing it into a spreadsheet or database gives you an instant and comprehensive song catalog)

 🔗 **Direct link to the data**
 [https://drivetimebm.github.io/BAND-MAID_gpt/songs/songs.tsv](https://drivetimebm.github.io/BAND-MAID_gpt/songs/songs.tsv)